tgoossens/tinythinfilm/README.md

 <!-- <img src="./doc/img/polarized.png" alt="Differences in polarization" width="60%" > -->

+# How to cite this work
+T. Goossens, "Filter width affects the transmittance of patterned all-dielectric Fabry–Perot filters," Opt.
+Lett.
+46, 5926-5929 (2021)

+Please drop me a message if you have used the software.
+It is always fun to know where it is used.

 # 2D Simulation Features
 ## Fast simulation of pixel-integrated thin-film filter transmittance